Interior Design

 - Prerequisite:None.

 This course explores the rich architectural and interior design history in the Sacramento area.
-Field trips are required.
-Pass/No Pass only.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes